Students & Employees

 Graduates who are members of the Phi Theta Kappa honor society are responsible for ordering their own honors stole and tassel at www.ptk.org.
 Medallion and cord are optional additions; when ordering medallions please be sure to order the correct one (member versus chapter officer).
 Place your order immediately to accommodate potential shipping and handling delays.
 Please contact your chapter advisor of Alpha Tau Tau for more information.

 The National Society of Leadership and Success (Sigma Alpha Pi)

 Graduates who are inducted members of Sigma Alpha Pi, The National Society of Leadership and Success are responsible for ordering their own honors stole and cords at www.societyleadership.org.
 Please be sure to place your order early enough for on-time delivery.
 Inducted members have attended and completed the following: orientation, leadership training day, three success networking team meetings and three broadcasts.
 If you have questions about your membership status, contact one of the advisors.

-If you are a veteran or current service member and a member of the PTK/SALUTE honor society, you may wear a SALUTE honors stole along with the PTK honors stole and tassel.
+If you are a veteran or current service member and a member of the SALUTE honor society, you may wear a SALUTE honors stole.
 Please contact Travis Karr at 308-398-7376 for more information on how to get your SALUTE honors stole.

 Veterans Appreciation Honor Cords

 In honor of our graduating veteran and current service member students, red, white and blue veterans appreciation honor cords will be made available to any graduating veteran student interested in wearing one during commencement.
 Contact Travis Karr at 308-398-7376 for further information.